NASA-IMPACT/veda-data-pipelines/OPERATING.md

 ### Ingesting a collection

-Done by passing the collection json to the `db-write` lambda.
+Done by passing the collection json to the `submit-stac` lambda.

 Create a collection json file in the `data/collections/` directory.
 For format, check the [data](#data) section.